Towing and Your Driving Licence

 You will find more information about driving licences on the Directgov website.

 Once you’ve checked your driving licence, you’ll need to make sure your car and caravan combination is a good one.
 That’s the best way to ensure a comfortable and stable outfit on the road.

-And don’t forget to load your caravan well – or all this careful matching will be in vain!
+And don’t forget to load your caravan so it’s evenly balanced – or all this careful matching will be in vain!